 - 1. Winners of totalisator races receive a maximum of eight points. - 2.
-Any horse winning its first totalisator race will not incur any rating penalty (points increase) but will lose its MR (Non-Winners) rating, which will be replaced by an R (Race Winners) rating. - 3.
+Any horse winning its first totalisator race will not incur any rating penalty (points increase) but will lose its MR (Non-Winners) rating, which will be replaced by an R (Race Winners) rating subject to clauses 3, 4, 5, and 6 in this section. - 3.
 A 2YO male winning its first totalisator race as a Group or Listed race will incur a five-point penalty. - 4.
-A 2YO filly winning its first totalisator race as a Group or Listed race will incur a four-point penalty. - A 3YO male winning its first totalisator race as a Group or Listed race will incur a six-point penalty. - 6.
+A 2YO filly winning its first totalisator race as a Group or Listed race will incur a four-point penalty. - 5.
+A 3YO male winning its first totalisator race as a Group or Listed race will incur a six-point penalty. - 6.
 A 3YO filly winning its first totalisator race as a Group or Listed race will incur a five-point penalty. - 7.
 All subsequent wins to a 2YO male horse's first totalisator race win will incur a five-point penalty or fewer if specified by the Race Winners Matrix. - 8.
-All subsequent wins to a 2YO filly's first totalisator race win will incur a four-point penalty or fewer if specified by the Race Winners Matrix. - All subsequent wins to a 3YO male horse's first totalisator race win, unless Group or Listed, will incur a six-point penalty or fewer if specified by the Race Winners Matrix.
-Group & Listed races will be rated per the Race Winners' Matrix - 10.
+All subsequent wins to a 2YO filly's first totalisator race win will incur a four-point penalty or fewer if specified by the Race Winners Matrix. - 9.
+All subsequent wins to a 3YO male horse's first totalisator race win, unless Group or Listed, will incur a six-point penalty or fewer if specified by the Race Winners Matrix.
+Group & Listed races will be rated per the Race Winners' Matrix. - 10.
 All subsequent wins to a 3YO filly's first totalisator race win, unless Group or Listed, will incur a five-point penalty or fewer if specified by the Race Winners Matrix.
 Group & Listed races will be rated per the Race Winners' Matrix, taking into consideration the mares' concession up to R70. - 11.
-All race-winning 4YO & Older male horses will be rated in accordance with the Race Winners' Matrix, excepting \$7,000 races run for 4YO & Older horses rated R35 to R39 only. - 12.
-All race-winning 4YO & Older mares & Group or Listed race-winning 3YO Fillies will be subject to a one-point concession from the Race Winners' Matrix, up to a Rating of R70, excepting \$7,000 races run for 4YO & Older horses rated R35 to R39 only.
+All race-winning 4YO & Older male horses will be rated in accordance with the Race Winners' Matrix. - 12.
+All race-winning 4YO & Older mares & Group or Listed race-winning 3YO Fillies will be subject to a one-point concession from the Race Winners' Matrix, up to a Rating of R70, excepting races run for an advertised stake of \$8,000 or less, where no fillies and/or mares' concession will apply.
 Wins by mares rated above R70 will be rated in accordance with the Race Winners' Matrix. - 13.
-These Guiding Principles operate in conjunction with the Race Winners' Matrix as at 1 August 2023.
+These Guiding Principles operate in conjunction with the Race Winners' Matrix as of 1 August 2024.
 See the HRNZ, Official Documents web page.